UW-Hydro/VIC/README.txt

 	Fixed miscellaneous bugs (typos) in frozen soil equations.
 JCA

+Output file headers contain "hour" field despite output dt == 24 hours.

+	Files affected:

+	write_header.c

+	Description:

+	Replaced all instances of global.dt with global.out_dt, since out_dt is the time interval used in the output files.
+TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r2 to VIC 4.1.0 beta r3 *****
 --------------------------------------------------------------------------------